DarkKot13/doc_userbot/README.md

 After receiving the data on your webhook, you can:
 - check by the token in the transmitted header that the request came for your bot
-- synchronously respond to the user's command by sending a message to the chat or by adding a reaction to the command message.
+- synchronously respond to the user's command by sending a message to the chat or by adding a reaction to the command message

 #### Response to the user's command